cotes2020/jekyll-theme-chirpy/README.md

 Basically, go to `_config.yml` and customize the variables as needed, some of them are typical options:

+* `url`

+	Set to your website domain and there should be no slash symbol at the tail.

-* Avatar
+* `avatar`

-    `avatar` defines the source image location.
-The sample image is `/assets/img/sample/avatar.jpg`.
-It should be replaced by your own one.
-Notice that a huge image file will increase the load time of your site, so keep your avatar size as samll as possible(may be *<https://tinypng.com/>* will help).
+    It defines the image file location of avatar.
+The sample image is `/assets/img/sample/avatar.jpg`, and should be replaced by your own one(a square image).
+Notice that a huge image file will increase the load time of your site, so keep your avatar image size as samll as possible(may be *<https://tinypng.com/>* will help).

-* TimeZone
+* `timezone`

     To ensure that the posts' release date matches the city you live in, please modify the field `timezone` correctly.
 A list of all available values can be found on [TimezoneConverter](http://www.timezoneconverter.com/cgi-bin/findzone/findzone) or [Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+* `theme_mode`

+	There are three options for the theme color scheme:

+	- **dual** 	- The default color scheme will follow the system settings, but if the system does not support dark mode, or the browser does not support `Media Queries Level 5`, the theme will be displayed as `light` mode by default.
+Anyway, the bottom left corner of the Sidebar will provide a button for users to switch color schemes.

+	- **dark**	- Always show dark mode.
+	- **light**	- Always show light mode.

 ###  Run Locally